idanaharoni/daic_poc/README.md

 Each company implementing DAIC chooses which server to host the certified account information in.
 This is done by setting up a TXT DNS record on their domain.
 The certified account information is then added to the chosen DAIC server.

-Prior to issuing a payment, the sender provides a client with the company domain and account number.
+Prior to issuing a payment, the sender inputs the recipient's domain name and account number to a DAIC client.
 The client then retrieves the DNS record, extracts the DAIC server, then queries it to validate the account number.
+Due to its open source nature, the client can be a web interface, local software or an embedded feature in a more robust solution.

+See process below:

 ![DAIC checking process](https://intelfinder.io/wp-content/uploads/2021/02/daic.png)